danieldkim/charlotte/README.md

 The length that this tab's history is *about* to be.
 This property exists between the time a `load()` is initiated and either the view or the full page is rendered.
-This is useful within the view code if you want to do something based on where the page that is currently being rendered is in the tab history, i.e:
+This is useful within the template code if you want to do something based on where the page that is currently being rendered is in the tab history, i.e:

-    // context is a tab if it has a container if (requestId && context.container)
     if (context.pendingLength > 1)
         // add a back button to the nav bar

 ## first()